 How do I become a new patient?

-To become a new patient, we encourage you to make an appointment for our free 20-minute consult.
-For people living outside the Spokane area, a phone visit can be made.
-At this 20-minute “meet and greet” visit, it gives us the opportunity to evaluate your health goals as well as explain our office policies regarding insurance and payment.
+To become a new patient, we encourage you to attend one of our monthly group visits.
+At this group “meet and greet” visit, it gives us the opportunity to discuss what Functional Medicine is as well as explain our office policies regarding insurance and payment.

-After the free consult, if you are interested in establishing as a new patient, we will direct you on how to complete the health history which includes in-depth questions concerning your medical history, past and present, a 3-Day Diet Diary, and authorization forms.
+After the free group visit, if you are interested in establishing as a new patient, we will direct you on how to complete the health history which includes in-depth questions concerning your medical history, past and present, a 3-Day Diet Diary, and authorization forms.
 We also ask that you include any recent lab results from other providers.
-After our providers have reviewed your information, we will call you to schedule your new patient visit.
+Once your health history is completed, we can get your initial visit scheduled.

 Does your practice accept insurance?